With so many unforgettable things to do in Corfu, one visit is never enough. But there are some highlights you simply can’t afford to miss.

 Browse the stores selling handcrafted items, traditional local products, footwear and fashion.
 The island’s delicate honey, olive oil and kumquat liqueur all make welcome gifts for family and friends.

-An island overflowing with history
+Discover an island overflowing with history

 Considered one of the Mediterranean’s major fortified port cities, Corfu town’s Old Fortress and New Fortress are must-sees and splendid locations to view the capital and Ionian Sea from above.
 Below the Old Fortress is Garitsa, one of the city’s two main ports in antiquity.